-- Add the chocolate chips and cranberries, then mix until evenly distributed in the dough.
+- Add the white chocolate and cranberries, then mix until evenly distributed in the dough.

-- Scoop cookie dough into golf-ball sized rounds and place on baking sheet, leaving room for cookies to spread out.
+- Scoop cookie dough into golf-ball sized rounds and place on prepared baking sheets, leaving room for cookies to spread out.

-- Bake for 12 minutes, remove from oven, place on cooking rack immediately to cook.
+- Bake for 12 minutes, remove from oven, place on cooking rack immediately to cool.

 - Repeat with remaining dough.